Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 Additionally, check to see if the contractor has any manufacturers’ designations.
 To achieve these designations, the contractor must pass the manufacturer’s requirements.
 Moreover, by receiving this type of designation, the contractor can offer stronger warranties.
 We’re a Shingle Quality Specialist certified by CertainTeed, a Scotchgard specialist, and a Preferred Contractor with Owens Corning.
 Thus, we can offer you some of the strongest warranties in the business.

-We’re a locally-owned home improvement company with over 45 years of combined experience.
+We’re a locally-owned home improvement company with over 50 years of combined experience.
 Experienced in both metal and asphalt roofs, we can also install vinyl siding, and decks.
 Moreover, we can replace your old windows and gutters.
-With our workmanship guarantee. material, and labor warranties, you’ll enjoy protection for years.
+With our manufacturers’ limited warranties, you’ll enjoy protection for years.
 Plus, we offer a 100% satisfaction guarantee.

 Call us at 336-329-3667 to schedule an appointment for one of our technicians to inspect your roof.
 Because delaying until your roof leaks is waiting too long.
 That was JFK’s message!